 The mouth is a complex system involving many different pieces that work toward a collective goal.
 The teeth chew the food, but they need the help of the jaw to do so.
 Your teeth can’t function properly if your gums aren’t healthy and able to support them.
 You also need your teeth and jaw to work together to communicate, along with your tongue.

-Corte Madera Dentist is readily equipped to work with patients experiencing issues with their jaws, including the TMJ.
+Corte Madera Dentist – Madera Dental Julie Young, DDS is readily equipped to work with patients experiencing issues with their jaws, including providing effective TMJ therapy in Corte Madera, CA.

 What Is TMJ/TMD?